 - The executable file of Windows PowerShell is powershell.exe whereas the executable of Windows PowerShell Core is pwsh.exe.

-- If you run Windows 10 on a device based on the ARM processor (a 2-in-1 or tablet), the same webpage contains downloadable PowerShell Core MSI file.
+- If you run Windows 11 or 10 on a device based on the ARM processor (a 2-in-1 or tablet), the same webpage contains downloadable PowerShell Core MSI file.